 - Combine all the ingredients and store in the bottle.

 - Before you use the solution, shake well every time.

 - You may directly apply this solution to the affected area.

 17. Homemade Anti-fungal Powder for Athlete’s Foot

 If you don’t like the wetness of sprays and solutions, you can even make an anti-fungal powder to be used on your athlete’s foot affected areas.
 You’ll have to again use such strong anti-fungal oils as tea tree oil and geranium oil.
 Along with these, you also need to get sage oil, peppermint oil and cornstarch.
-Sage essential oil has astringent properties and thus is soothing to skin but it also has antibacterial, antiseptic, antifungal, antiviral, and disinfectant properties that makes it suitable for many skin conditions including athlete’s foot.
-As far as peppermint oil is concerned, many researches have shown that when it is topically applied, it cures many fungal infections.
+Sage essential oil has astringent properties and thus is soothing to skin but it also has antibacterial, antiseptic, antifungal, antiviral, and disinfectant properties that make it suitable for many skin conditions including athlete’s foot.
+As far as peppermint oil is concerned, many types of research have shown that when it is topically applied, it cures many fungal infections.
 In this recipe for anti-fungal powder, you can use also use lemon eucalyptus oil in place of tea tree oil.
 This oil has excellent antiseptic, antiviral, bactericidal, and fungicidal properties.
 Cornstarch is used in this recipe as a base because it absorbs moisture very well.
-As we know that fungus thrive in moist environment, cornstarch seems to be just the right ingredient to check them.
+As we know that fungus thrives in the moist environment, cornstarch seems to be just the right ingredient to check them.

 - Tea tree oil or lemon eucalyptus oil – 15 drops

 - Cornstarch- 1/4 cup